 I was a newlywed when this started happening.
 My husband would go out jogging, and if he was still out after thirty minutes had passed, I would be crying on the floor, worried that he got hit by a car (or worse, ran off with another woman!).
 I knew that I was completely irrational, but I was not able to control my thoughts and emotions.

 I thought I might have had a new-onset anxiety disorder, so I saw a doctor who prescribed anxiety medications for me.
-At times, I felt like I couldn’t deal with anything without them.
+I didn’t take them on a regular basis because they have the potential to become addictive, but I kept them in my purse at all times when I left the house, because there were times when I felt like I couldn’t deal with anything without them.

 Of course, these medications did not get to the root cause – they were just a band-aid – and I eventually found a way to address my anxiety through the same means I had learned to address the health of my thyroid gland.